rewardone/OSCPRepo/README.md

 A quick powershell script that can grab a user's starred repositories and output them to a csv.
 I wanted to combine them with my own personal comments for a list of all my stars for easier sorting, tagging, etc. Edit commentsToJSON and they will be added to output.csv.
 Additionally, the script can go and get trending repositories.
 TODO: add function to star repos in the script; add function to 'blacklist' popular repositories that you no longer want to see.

 # Latest Changes
+2020 Update: OSCP is now in version 2.
+I did not buy access to the new material yet, so updates for version 2 are appreciated.
+I imagine most of the needed material is still included, but could be more streamlined.

 26 Dec 18: OSCP achieved.
 This marks a milestone in the repo that all information needed to pass the OSCP is included here in the relevant sections.
 Although information cannot replace hands-on practice, if you need a place to start diving into a particular piece deeper, it's here or linked here.
 Reconscan hasn't necessarily 'expanded' as much as it can, but it's been crucial in the labs, exams, hackthebox, and ctfs.
 Even if you don't want to use the script, look at the modules for commands you should include in your methodology.

 22 Aug 18: BlackHat and Defcon were a blast.
 There was a lot of bugfixing going on.
 Scripts are becoming more modular and nicer to work with (say hello to nfs and ldap recon). dirbustEVERYTHING has received a lot of attention including the integration of wfuzz and parameth.
 You can check which nmap scripts are run and which script they are in with the 'nmap to recon scan mapping' sheet (partially complete because I overwrote the master, but I will finish it again later).
 Some lists/payloads have been tweaked.